 In these stunning group arrangements the shapes of the particular species are simplified, emphasizing their beauty and continuity of form en masse.
-A fine geometry can also be found in Sally’s single sculptures which may magnify one of our smaller life forms, such as a kina shell or a bee.
-Instantly recognizable through faithful detail, the artist has mastered a subtle abstraction that draws attention to the underlying patterns in our extraordinary natural world.
+A fine geometry can also be found in Smith's single sculptures - which may magnify one of our smaller life forms, such as a kina shell or a bee.
+Instantly recognizable through faithful detail, the artist has mastered a subtle stylization that draws attention to the underlying patterns in our extraordinary natural world.
 Smith exhibits nationally and internationally and has works in private collections in the UK, Australia, USA, Italy and France.